 1455 Boulevard de Maisonneuve O, Montréal, QC H3G 1M8 <-- click address for map

-On Sunday, May 29th, musicians interested in learning more about MfP’s signature approach to improvisation and group facilitation, particularly in educational and therapeutic settings, are encouraged to register for an additional workshop.
+On Sunday, DATE TBA, musicians interested in learning more about MfP’s signature approach to improvisation and group facilitation, particularly in educational and therapeutic settings, are encouraged to register for an additional workshop.

 On Sunday afternoon, everyone who registers for the workshop is invited to a “facilitation fest” led by members of Music for People’s Musicianship and Leadership Program.